top of page

 After years of playing on many other’s songs, Dan started to write more and more of his own tales and musings.
 On writing as part of a band, Dan says, "There are always things that you feel need to be said or stories that you want to tell but they don’t always translate whilst wearing another man’s suit - and I mean that graciously”.
 And so, song writing became more of a solo endeavour.
 He explains that, “it was a nice feeling to ‘come home’, to find my own way of conveying a story for the first time without having to stray into the potentially muddy rivers, caused by sharing a song between many cooks”.

 With the exception of the obvious first album (seemingly written “in a haze” with Bob Dylan records playing on his mind) Dan says that any influences, either musically or artistically, have never been, “consciously mimicked on the records”.
 In the case of the first album, Dan was, “looking for a simple, musical style as a means of direction”.
 After this, he realised that, as long as the core stories are there, this "style" could find him instead and so the ethos seemed to be "let's see what comes out naturally".
 If any influences have indeed seeped into the way Dan writes over the years since, then he hasn’t noticed and nor does he seem to really care.
-Instead, Dan explains, “I love hearing people tell me who my influences are instead – musically, I have no clue!
-I've always thought that one is not the best person to describe oneself, so in that regard, I don't have an opinion either way”.
-Everything and nothing?
+Instead, Dan explains, “I love hearing people tell me who my influences are – musically, I have no clue!
+I mean, in hindsight, sure there have been a few that have inevitably creeped in but, they are never knowing at the time, besides, I've always thought that one is not the best person to describe oneself, so in that regard, I don't have an opinion either way.
+If you're really pushing me, if I really had to describe my music, a genre...Americana...no, Cymru-cana...Cymru-cana Noir - let's run with that".

 In a way, it may be that any limitations could very well be Dan’s greatest distinction.
 In his own words, “I have never called myself a guitarist, a pianist, a singer.
 I'd feel like a fraud if I were to label myself with these wonderful titles.
 What is important to me is that I can convey my stories in a simple manner”.
 Dan goes on to explain that, “Generally, I try not to put too much thought into the music.
 Once the chords are in place, I usually run with the first idea I get for any of the parts.
 It’s very natural, fluid.
 They’re usually recorded in one or two takes and as soon as that track is down, I forget about it and move on.
 It’s a quick process.
 It takes longer to re-learn the songs so that we can play them live!
 But I like this way of recording and writing, it’s organic in the way that they seem a lot more alive when improvised, you get lovely, nuanced moments to your song this way, it’s very of the moment, not forced”.